U-LF/forest-fire-simulation/README.md

 - **World Offset Particles:** Fire and ember `GPUParticles3D` have engine interpolation disabled.
 Their world coordinates are offset inside their process shaders based on camera position.
 This prevents the particles from "jumping" or lagging behind when the camera moves quickly.
 - **Custom Collision Heightmaps:** The terrain script manually calculates a `HeightMapShape3D` corresponding to the shader's macro noise, enabling fast and accurate physics collisions without relying on complex mesh collisions.
 - **Threaded Texture Reads:** Reading pixels from a viewport texture is a heavy operation.
 The `FireManager` performs tree damage assessments entirely on background tasks using `WorkerThreadPool.add_task()`.
+- **Initialization Orchestration:** Game launch dynamically suspends all environment nodes (`PROCESS_MODE_DISABLED`), utilizing a seamless UI loader while the `WorkerThreadPool` scatters hundreds of thousands of trees and generates the Fuel Map, preventing engine lockup.

 ## 📂 Project Structure